Bifeild History, Family Crest & Coats of Arms

 Early Origins of the Bifeild family

-The surname Bifeild was first found in Northamptonshire, where they held a family seat
+The surname Bifeild was first found in Northamptonshire, at Byfield, a parish, in the union of Daventry, hundred of Chipping-Warden.

 Early History of the Bifeild family

 This web page shows only a small excerpt of our Bifeild research.
 Another 178 words (13 lines of text) covering the years 1086, 1273, 1367, 1579, 1597, 1597, 1616, 1654, 1741, 1579, 1622, 1597, 1596, 1579, 1665, 1622, 1598, 1664, 1598, 1597, 1660, 1615, 1643 and 1654 are included under the topic Early Bifeild History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bifeild has been recorded under many different variations, including Byfield, Byfeld, Byfelde, Byfild, Byfielde, Bifield and many more.

 Early Notables of the Bifeild family (pre 1700)